andrewgetzdata/andrewgetzdata.github.io/_pages/about.md

 layout: page
 title: About
 permalink: /about/
-image: '/images/01-1.jpg'
+image: '/images/andrew-headshot-1.jpg'
 ---

 Hello there! 👋  My name is Andrew, an analytics engineer and analyst.
 I hail from the charming city of Columbus, Ohio, and I'm proud to call it my home.
-But hey, there's more to me than just Buckeye pride!

-**A Buckeye's Journey**
+**Ohio Pride**
 I spent my college years at The Ohio State Univiersity, where I attended the Fisher College of Business and where I learned what stakeholders care about and what drives value for an enterprise.
 My time there was invaluable, and I even got the opportunity to make some lifelong frineds.

 <div class="gallery-box">